google/koladata/docs/api_reference.md

     seed: string to seed the uuid computation with.
     schema: optional DataSlice schema.
 If not specified, a UuSchema will be automatically created based on the schemas of the passed **attrs.
-      Pass schema=kd.ANY to avoid creating a schema and get a slice with kd.ANY schema instead.
     update_schema: if schema attribute is missing and the attribute is being set through `attrs`, schema is successfully updated.
     db: optional DataBag where entities are created.